 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined your misconduct, as evidenced by your NJP and pattern of misconduct discharge, outweighed the potential mitigating factors.
-In making this finding, the Board considered the likely negative impact your conduct had on the good order and discipline of your command.
-The Board also concurred with AO that there is insufficient evidence to attribute your misconduct to a mental health condition.
-As pointed out in the AO, there is no evidence that you were diagnosed with a mental health condition during your military service or that you exhibited any psychological symptoms or behavioral changes indicative of a mental health condition.
-Further, although you submitted post-service diagnoses, no information was provided to ascertain the rationale for the diagnoses.
+Specifically, the Board determined your misconduct, as evidenced by your SCM and SPCM, outweighed the potential mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
+The Board observed you were given an opportunity to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your BCD.
+Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Further, the Board concurred with the AO that there is insufficient evidence to attribute your misconduct to PTSD or another mental health condition.
+As explained in the AO, there is no evidence that you were diagnosed with a mental health condition during your military service or that you exhibited any psychological symptoms or behavioral changes indicative of a mental health condition.
+While you submitted post-service records noting diagnoses of Bipolar Disorder and Alcohol Use Disorder, the Board determined they were of limited probative value since they are temporally remote from your military service and appear unrelated.
 Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.

 As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
-While the Board carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
-Ultimately, the Board concluded the mitigated evidence you provided was insufficient to outweigh the seriousness of your misconduct.
+While the Board carefully considered the evidence you submitted in mitigation, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.